DLSNemsara/GenAI-101-with-Pieces/README.md

 - Special thanks to the GenAI 101 with Pieces workshop organizers.
 - Thanks to all contributors and participants of the workshop.

+## Deployed URL

+You can view the live version of this project at: [https://dlsnemsara.github.io/GenAI-101-with-Pieces/](https://dlsnemsara.github.io/GenAI-101-with-Pieces/)